VRConservation/fba-myst/chapters/11-pathways.md

 discuss the development pathway/stages/steps, the types of expertise that are needed to support a project achieving these steps, common pitfalls or hurdles, example projects/case studies, grant funding opportunities to support project development, free TA resources, etc. I don't think we should dive into pitch decks and success monitoring because these are associated with late stage development.

 ## I. Back-of-the-envelope
-spitballing stage for the initial idea that precedes the pre-concept.
+Spitballing stage for the initial ideas that precedes the pre-concept.

 ## II.
 Pre-concept
 - Establishing a vision and project concept, goals and objectives